Omelette: Korea

 In Korean cuisine, traditional omelettes are known as gyeran-mari (계란말이, "rolled-eggs") which is a type of savory banchan.
 Gyeran-mari is made with beaten eggs, mixed with finely diced vegetables, meats, and seafood.
-This side dish is often found in most Korean banquet (janchi) meals, as well as Korean fast food (bunsik) restaurants.
+This side dish is often found in Korean banquet (janchi) meals, as well as Korean fast food (bunsik) restaurants.

-Mesoamerica
+Mexico and Central America

-While the Spanish term tortilla and torta in Spain and the Philippines is applied to an omelette dish, in Mesoamerica it is a surrogate term for a flatbread made of wheat or corn.
-An omelette in Mesoamerica is commonly termed as tortilla de huevos, and more colloquially, omleta.
+While the Spanish terms tortilla (in Spain) and torta (in the Philippines) are applied to an omelette dish, in Mexico & Central America tortilla is a term for a flatbread made of wheat or corn, while torta is used for a type of sandwich.
+An omelette in Mexico (& Central America) is sometimes termed as tortilla de huevos, but the term omelette is widely used.